kubernetes/community/contributors/design-proposals/statefulset-update.md

 this case an update can never be in progress.
 1. If the StatefulSet's `.Spec.UpdateStrategy.Type` is equal to `PartitionedStatefulSetStrategyType` updates can not complete.
-The version indicated `.Status.UpdateVersion` will only be applied to Pods with ordinals in the sequence `(0,.Spec.UpdateStrategy.Partition.Ordinal]`
+The version indicated `.Status.UpdateRevision` will only be applied to Pods with ordinals in the sequence `(0,.Spec.UpdateStrategy.Partition.Ordinal]`
 1. If the StatefulSet's `.Spec.UpdateStrategy.Type` is equal to `RollingUpdateStatefulSetStrategyType`, then an update is complete when the StatefulSet is at its [target state](#target-state).
 The StatefulSet controller will signal update completion as follows.
-    1. The controller will set `.Status.CurrentVersion` to the value of `.Staus.UpdateVersion`.
+    1. The controller will set `.Status.CurrentRevision` to the value of `.Staus.UpdateRevision`.
     1. The controller will set `.Status.CurrentReplicas` to `.Status.UpdateReplicas`.
 Note that this value will be equal to `.Status.Replicas`.